yeoman/yeoman.io/app/authoring/dependencies.md

 ## Bower

-You just need to call `generator.bowerInstall()` to launch the installation.
+You just need to call `this.bowerInstall()` to launch the installation.
 Yeoman will ensure the `bower install` command is only run once even if it is called multiple time by multiple generators.

 ## Combined use

-Calling `generator.installDependencies()` runs npm and bower by default.
+Calling `this.installDependencies()` runs npm and bower by default.
 You can decide which ones to use by passing booleans for each package manager.

 Example for using Yarn with Bower: